swthemathwiz/stubby-wrench/README.md

 ### Stubby Bit Holder

-The stubby bit holder is intended with a small bit.
-Compared to the stubby wrench, the depth of the receiver hole is shorter (10mm vs 13mm) and the model is taller.
+The stubby bit holder is intended for a small bit.
+Compared to the stubby wrench, the depth of the receiver hole is shorter (10 mm vs. 13 mm) and the model is taller.
 This allows more space for your fingers between the bit and the handle.